 Children on Property

 Under Florida premises liability law, those who own businesses, homes, offices, or other types of property may be held legally responsible for injuries to those who enter onto the premises in many situations.
-Some of the most serious accidents involve children, who may be less able than adults to identify and avoid potential risks in unfamiliar territory.
+Some of the most serious accidents involve injuries to children on property, who may be less able than adults to identify and avoid potential risks in unfamiliar territory.
 This area of the law takes their natural susceptibility into account, allowing property owners to be held liable in many circumstances when their carelessness harms kids.
-If your child has been hurt in a slip and fall, the experienced Pembroke Pines premises liability lawyers at Cohn & Smith can vigorously assert your rights.Seeking Compensation for Injuries to a Child
+If your child has been hurt in a slip and fall, the experienced Pembroke Pines premises liability lawyers at Cohn & Smith can vigorously assert your rights.Seeking Compensation for Injuries to Children on Property

 As with most other personal injury cases, premises liability claims usually have four basic requirements.
 First, the plaintiff must show that the defendant owed the victim a duty of care.
 The defendant also must have breached the duty that was owed to the victim, there must have been a link of causation between the defendant’s breach of duty and the accident, and actual damages must have arisen.
 Common forms of damages include past medical expenses, future medical care that is reasonably anticipated and necessary, lost earnings and loss of future earning capacity, pain and suffering, and emotional distress.
 As these examples show, compensation may be both economic, or objective, as well as non-economic, or relatively subjective.